 Although the main site of the Festival was in London, the festival was a nationwide affair with exhibitions in many towns and cities throughout Britain.
 This included such exhibitions as the Industrial Power Exhibition in Glasgow and the Ulster Farm and Factory Exhibition in Belfast, not to forget the Land Travelling Exhibitions and the Festival Ship Campania that travelled from town to town and city to city around Britain.

 As with most large Government sponsored and funded projects (the Millennium Dome, London 2012), the Festival met much controversy, from the concept to completion.
-Even before the Festival opened, the Festival was condemned as a waste of money.
+Even before the Festival opened, it was condemned as a waste of money.
 Many people believed it would have been better spent on housing after the destruction of many houses during the Second World War.
 Once opened, the critics turned to the artistic taste; the Riverside Restaurant was seen as too futuristic, the Royal Festival Hall seen as too innovative and even certain furnishings in the Café met criticism for being too gaudy.
 It was also criticized for being too expensive, with entrance to the Dome of Discovery at five shillings.
 Even with the above complaints the main Festival site on the South Bank managed to attract more than 8 million paying visitors.

 Always planned as a temporary exhibition, the Festival ran for 5 months before closing in September 1951.
 It had been a success and turned over a profit as well as being extremely popular.
 In the month that followed the closure however, a new Conservative government was elected to power.
 It is generally believed that the incoming Prime Minister Churchill considered the Festival a piece of socialist propaganda, a celebration of the achievements of the Labour Party and their vision for a new Socialist Britain, the order was quickly made to level the South Bank site removing almost all trace of the 1951 Festival of Britain.
 The only feature to remain was the Royal Festival Hall which is now a Grade I listed building, the first post-war building to become so protected and is still hosting concerts to this day.